A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Introduction

 \subsection{Related Works}

 The secure and efficient operation of robots, autonomous vehicles, and industrial control systems is vital for recent advances in technologies.
-Many works \cite{thing2016autonomous,huangdynamic,zhao2020finite} have investigated how to protect effectively these systems from attacks on measurements \cite{bezzo2014attack}, communication channels \cite{bhattacharya2010game}, and control signals \cite{zhang2017stealthy}.
-Deception is a key feature of sophisticated attacks with a focus on intentionally hiding private information, introducing randomness \cite{ayub2019adaptive}, and manipulating other players' beliefs \cite{ornik2018deception}.
+Many works \cite{thing2016autonomous,huangdynamic,zhao2020finite} have investigated how to protect these systems from various attacks on sensor measurements \cite{9177270}, communication channels \cite{bhattacharya2010game}, and control signals \cite{zhang2017stealthy,8709954}.
+Deception is a key feature of sophisticated attacks with a focus on intentionally hiding private information \cite{ayub2019adaptive,HuangAPT}, introducing randomness \cite{9029607}, and manipulating other players' beliefs \cite{ornik2018deception,horak2017manipulating}.
 Deception in robotic systems can be conducted through visual displays \cite{brewer2006visual}, facial expressions and body gestures \cite{shim2014other}, and trajectories \cite{dragan2014analysis,ayub2019adaptive}.
 Existing works on robot deception are largely based on experimental approaches \cite{ayub2019adaptive,shim2013taxonomy,wagner2011acting}.
-There is a need for a formal and quantitative framework to assess the deception impact, understand fundamental limits and tradeoffs of deception, and determine real-time strategies.
+There is a need for a formal and quantitative framework to assess the deception impact, understand the fundamental limit and tradeoff of deception, and determine real-time strategies.
+Compared to the theoretical works of deceptive path planning and goal recognition \cite{Pmaster2019,e22010088}, which focus on identifying the true target behind deception, our work further determines optimal and cost-effective control policies to counteract deception and physically protect the true target; e.g., the pursuer adopts the action sequence of minimum cost to reach and protect the true beachhead selected by the evader.
+Compared to control-theoretic deception frameworks based on Markov decision processes \cite{9029607,ornik2018deception} and stochastic games \cite{Deceptionwill}, we adopt a state-space representation to better characterize the physical dynamics of robots and autonomous vehicles.